 I love books where information is doled out a little at a time, where you don’t ever quite know when you’ll suddenly find out some new and important detail that brings everything into a little clearer focus.
 And I particularly enjoy it when you have no idea where the plot is going.
-This book fit both of those criteria.
+The Killer’s Cousin fits both of those criteria.

 Although I liked Impossible, I’ve found that I prefer Nancy Werlin’s non-fantasy books.
 This and The Rules of Survival are both really well-written with horrifying situations, but characters you can’t help but really empathize with.
 Sometimes you just need something a little dark and tense to break up the teen romance books.
 Time for another Sarah Dessen, I think.